manfromarce/DocSharp/README.md

 - DOCX to RTF:
   * Text and most font formatting
   * Paragraph options, lists and tables: many properties are not supported yet, but should be sufficient for medium documents.
+  * Images:
+    - JPEG, PNG and EMF are supported.
   * Hyperlinks and bookmarks
   * Page setup: size, orientation, margins, borders
   * Header and footer
-  * TODO: images and drawings, math formulas, OLE objects and more
+  * TODO: math formulas, drawings, OLE objects and more
 - DOCX to Markdown:
   * Text and basic formatting
     - Bold, italic, underline, strikethrough, superscript, subscript